ahawkins/hawkins.io/series/advanced_caching/part_1-caching_strategies.md

 What do you do when a comment is created for a post?
 Well, you have to either create a comment sweeper or load the post sweeper into the comments controller.
 You can do either.
-However, depending on the complexity of your model layer, it may quickly infeasible to do cache expiration with sweepers.
+However, depending on the complexity of your model layer, it may quickly become infeasible to do cache expiration with sweepers.
 For example, let say you have a Customer.
 A customer has 15 different types of associated things.
 Do you want to put the sweeper into 15 different controllers?
 You can, but you may forget to at some point.

 The real problem with sweepers is that they cannot be used once your application works outside of HTTP requests.
 They can also be clumsy.
 I